roesta07/A-simple-Business-Question/README.md

 &nbsp;&nbsp;&nbsp;- Mean&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Beta(mu)](https://latex.codecogs.com/png.latex?mu%20%3Da&plus;bM*M%28std%29&plus;bRD*RD%28std%29)<br/>
 *Assuming mean of profit is normally distributed*<br/>
 <br/>
 You can also do some prior predictive checks if you want to get the sense of your priors.
-However I will be skipping prior predictive here.
+However I will be skipping prior predictive checks for this example.

 ### Data
 In this example we will be taking a slice of profit and Loss account.
 The following are the variables simulated.<br/>